falgunisharma1/Checkers-Game/README.md

 <h2>Player Info:</h2>

-Red: Player-1
+- Red 🔴: Player-1
-Black: Player-2
+- Black ⚫ : Player-2
-Restart Button: To restrat the game
+- Restart Button: To restrat the game
-Current Player: To keep track of who's turn it is
+- Current Player: To keep track of who's turn it is
-Scores: Listed for each player
+- Scores: Listed for each player
-Checker Board: 8\*8 checker board with 24 checkers/pieces
+- Checker Board: 8\*8 checker board with 24 checkers/pieces

 <h2>Wireframe:</h2>